multivendorx/MultiVendorX/readme.txt

 14. Show Multiple Seller in Single Product.

 == Changelog ==

+= 4.2.16 - 2025-02-11 =
+* Added     - Compatibility of WooCommerce 9.6.1.
+* Added     - Bulk delete option in the "Question & Answer" section #890.
+* Fixed     - Issue with loading text domain.

 = 4.2.15 - 2025-01-28 =
 * Added     - Compatibility of WooCommerce 9.6.0.